pruby/rack-oidc-api/README.md

 == Rack OIDC API Middleware ==

-This is a middleware layer to check for a JWT token issued to a particular audience by a particular OIDC provider.
+This is a small middleware layer to check for a JWT token issued to a particular audience by a particular OIDC provider.
 It can be used to create backing APIs for Single-Page Applications that use the OIDC implicit flow.
-Keys are loaded from the OIDC provider's discovery endpoint and JWKS store, then validated using the ruby-jwt library.
+Keys are loaded from the OIDC provider's discovery endpoint and JWKS store, rather than being hard-coded.
+The middleware can then validate bearer tokens on requests using the ruby-jwt library.

 To use this in a Rack application, use like this: